alkhrom/Git-demo2/index.md

     - E000 - F8FF  are reserved for private use (private use area).
     - D800  - DBFF and DC00 - DFFF  are the so-called  *high surrogates* and *low surrogates*, respectively, as explained below.

-A BMB character takes one (the ASCII subset) or two code units to encode with UTF-8, and two units - with UTF-16.
+A BMB character takes one (the ASCII subset) or two code units to encode with UTF-8, and one unit - with UTF-16.

 As of Unicode 12.1, the BMP comprises the 163 blocks of characters including, yet far not limited to, all European alphabets, basic mathematics notations, etc.

+Surrogates for Encoding Outside BMP
+Code points
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NjAwODE1NCw1MTU0NDk5MTEsLTExOD
-g1MzI2NzIsNzAxNDYxMTcwLDE0OTMzNTcxMDgsMTAzNDg3MTA5
-LC04MzI4MDU0ODIsMjA3NTc5MTQ0OSwxMDY3NzA1NDgyLDIwMT
-kwMTYyNjEsLTc3MzIwMzU3OSwzOTIzNzQyMjksOTg4MTg3ODE5
-LDkwOTEzOTcwOCwtNzIxODkyODE5LC04NTY4MTkwOTUsLTEyOT
-U3Mjk0MjYsLTIxMTEzMzk2MzAsLTQxODc0MDk0MiwtNDAxMzE1
-OTU3XX0=
+eyJoaXN0b3J5IjpbNzA4MTE1OTk4LDUxNTQ0OTkxMSwtMTE4OD
+UzMjY3Miw3MDE0NjExNzAsMTQ5MzM1NzEwOCwxMDM0ODcxMDks
+LTgzMjgwNTQ4MiwyMDc1NzkxNDQ5LDEwNjc3MDU0ODIsMjAxOT
+AxNjI2MSwtNzczMjAzNTc5LDM5MjM3NDIyOSw5ODgxODc4MTks
+OTA5MTM5NzA4LC03MjE4OTI4MTksLTg1NjgxOTA5NSwtMTI5NT
+cyOTQyNiwtMjExMTMzOTYzMCwtNDE4NzQwOTQyLC00MDEzMTU5
+NTddfQ==
 -->